Kerne Logo

 For each token you get the same honest split: what you can verify yourself, and what you have to trust someone for.
 Attestation is a legitimate, common model; the point is to be precise about where verification ends and trust begins, never to pretend trust is absent.

 Want the full field side by side?
-See the synthetic-dollar reserve transparency scorecard, which ranks nine synthetic dollars on this exact axis, or the signed-attestation verifier for checking a proof someone handed you.
+Read the Stablecoin Reserve Recomputation Report, our findings from recomputing every one of these dollars, or see the synthetic-dollar reserve transparency scorecard, which ranks the synthetic-dollar field on this exact axis, or the signed-attestation verifier for checking a proof someone handed you.

 What this tool does and does not prove